 1. I feel your energy as soon as you approach me.

 As you come to the isolette or crib, think about the energy that you carry.
 Babies are very perceptive.
 Are you stressed, anxious, nervous, or hurried?
 Your baby will sense this.
 Take a deep breath before you approach your baby so you can be calm and serene as you come into their world.
 Talk in low voices, use gentle touch, and reassure your baby that you are calm and ready to care for them.

 2. I cannot process too much information at once.

 Babies are working very hard to take in all the information from their world.
 They need to process what they see, hear, feel, and taste all at once, and it is easier for them if they only need to process these senses one at a time.
 When baby is focusing on your face or bright lights are on and they are visually stimulated, limit noise, movement, and touch.
 If you are rocking or stroking baby, limit visual stimulation.
 If you are talking to baby and they seem to be focusing on your voice, limit touch, movement, and visual stimulation.
 Newborns can be easily overstimulated.
 To learn about the signs of an overstimulated newborn and what to look for, read here.

 3. I can smell you coming.

-4. I need skin to skin touch.
+4. I need skin-to-skin touch.

 5. I feel calm when I hear familiar sounds.

-Babies do hear in utero and by recreating the sounds of utero, babies can be soothed.
+Babies do hear in utero, and by recreating the sounds of utero, babies can be soothed.
 Mom’s voice is usually very calming for baby.
 Sing to your baby, read a book, and just talk to your baby.
-Studies show that babies demonstrate familiarity to mom’s voice just one day after birth.
+Studies show that babies demonstrate familiarity with their mom’s voice just one day after birth.
 Babies are also calmed by white noise or ocean sounds, recreating the swishing sound of the amniotic fluid.
 Babies also like the sound of the heartbeat and many baby sound machines play a heartbeat sound.